Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 -	Have multiple destinations
 -	Merging hotels and flights
 -	Change itineraries to itinerary process so that the users can save it
--	Make a different thing call itinerary (JASON’S IDEA)
+-	Make a different thing call itinerary
 -	Itinerary -> ItineraryProcess
 -	ItineraryProcess has:
     - Users (ID?)